-Internet sites such as www.domain.com.au, www.realestate.com.au, www.flatmates.com.au and www.gumtree.com.au provide a quick method of checking out specific suburbs or general areas.
-There are also agencies that charge a fee to find a place for you.
+There are now many great websites to help you find share housing such as www.domain.com.au, www.realestate.com.au, flatmate.com, flatmates.com.au, www.flatmatefinders.com.au and www.gumtree.com.au.
+There are also many local community groups and pages on Facebook which have share housing listings, for example the Inner West Housemates group.
 You can also get listings of places to rent from real estate agencies.
 It’s a good idea to check out notice boards in community centres, cafes and shops in the area you want to live in for share housing advertisements.

 If you are a young person thinking about moving into a share house for the first time, speak to a counsellor at your school or a youth worker at your local youth centre about your housing options.